So Drama! Entertainment: Radio

 Formerly known as SAFRA Radio, it was renamed as So Drama!
 Entertainment in 2017.
 According to the company, it chose the name “So Drama!” because "it’s a quintessentially Singaporean phrase that describes something which moves and amuses you".

 The company runs two radio stations – 88.3Jia and Power 98 Love Songs.
 88.3Jia began broadcast in 1995, before relaunching in 2007 as Singapore's only bilingual station in Chinese and English.
 Power 98, meanwhile, was founded a year earlier in 1994; it relaunched to the current name in 2019, becoming the first and only English station in Singapore dedicated to love songs 24 hours a day.

 Additional stations from both 88.3Jia and Power 98 can be heard through their digital portal Camokakis, which include stations dedicated to various genres like K-pop and classic hits.

 In June 2025, the Camokakis app was rebranded to Kakee, adding a loyalty program where users can earn "koins" that can be redeemed for rewards, as well as short-form video content and games.
-Concurrently, it was announced that So Drama would discontinue its terrestrial radio operations by October 30, 2025 at 11:59 p.m., in favour of focusing exclusively on Kakee, with its license and legislative broadcasting network franchise to operate radio stations being surrendered to and its frequencies being recalled by IMDA.
-This move is very similar to what was occurred with ABS-CBN's MOR Entertainment in the Philippines when it was forcefully shutdown of the company's terrestrial assets brought about by the congressional denial of its franchise five years ago.
+Concurrently, So Drama are migrating all of their radio station to the Kakee app as their terrestrial radio operations ends on 30 October 2025, with its broadcasting license and franchise to own and operate radio stations being cancelled and surrendered to and its former frequencies being recalled by IMDA.